JosephLai241/shift/README.md

 You can record a message corresponding to your clock in by including the `-m` flag.

-Your clock-in time and message as well as your shift duration will be displayed.
+Your clock-in time and message as well as your shift duration is displayed.

 A warning is displayed if you attempt to run this command when already clocked out.